Vardot/vardoc/UPDATE.md

 ```
  $ cd /var/www/html/projects/mysite/docroot
 ```
-* Run drush "updb" or go to "/update.php" from the web browser.
+* Run the update by going to "/update.php" from the web browser.
 * You will see the steps of updates to follow with next steps.
 * In your web browser go to "/admin/config/development/features"
 * Check all "Changed" features, or you could use the normal config sync